Replay old home movies. From video and camcorder tapes to DVD perfect for the family.

-VHS-C tape is the compacted version of the VHS tape format and was introduced in 1982 to be used primarily for portable camcorders.
+VHS-C tape is the compacted version of the VHS tape format.
+Introduced in 1982 with portable camcorders.
 The format is based on the same videotape as is used in VHS and could be played back in a standard VHS VCR with an adapter that the VHS-C fitted into.

-Three different types of 8mm tapes were released that all look identical to each other.
+There are three different types of 8mm tapes, each an improvement over the other.
 Many manufacturers had the sense to make their products backwards compatible with older versions of the tapes.
 So if you had several original 8mm tapes, you’d be able to play them on your Hi8 or Digital8 camera.

 To offset the introduction of the Super-VHS tape format, Sony introduced Video Hi8 tape.
-Like S-VHS, the Hi8 tape was used to increase the recorded bandwidth of the luminance signal to 400 lines.
 Hi8 cassettes were widespread throughout the 90s because of their compact size and quality especially because they could fit into a camcorder for home video recording.
 Unfortunately, Hi8 players are not in the mainstream anymore consequently, it is increasingly difficult to watch movies in this format.